 Another important factor adding dynamism to the building is its cantilevers that so brave for that period.
 There are 3 terraces on the upper floor.
 When we look at the building from across, we feel as if the waterfall streams from up to bottom – from right to left thanks to these terraces.

 The natural elements in the immediate surroundings have stanced integrated with the structure such that the Fallingwater House is touching the huge rocks from the some points.
 While some of these rocks seems like a organ of the slab of the house, some rocks are touching the building from the facades.
 This touching gives the impression that the Fallingwater Building was designed from a 1 piece rock by carving it.
-All these features show us the importance of architectural design in context.
+All these features show us the importance of context in architecture.